<?xml version="1.0" encoding="UTF-8"?>

 <link>https://www.tokenintelligenceshow.com/episode/why-cant-we-find-a-metaphor-for-ai</link>

-<guid isPermaLink="true">https://www.tokenintelligenceshow.com/episode/why-cant-we-find-a-metaphor-for-ai</guid>
+<guid isPermaLink="false">https://www.tokenintelligenceshow.com/episode/why-cant-we-find-a-metaphor-for-ai</guid>

 <description><![CDATA[<p>Stochastic parrot.
 Intern.
 Exoskeleton.
 Every AI metaphor shapes what you build and what you ignore, but the deeper question is why we can’t find a metaphor that fits.</p>